palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 # hMailServer Firewall Ban

 Ban hMailServer rejects to Windows Defender Firewall.

 ## Changelog

+- 0.36 added read firewall log to see how many "repeat customers" there are; added pages to handle firewall log entries; changed hits per day chart to add blocked IPs and now 2 trendlines
 - 0.35 changed Hits Per Day chart from polynomial regression to plain after crazy out of whack result line appeared (google says to beware of skewing); moved all of chart javascript into chart php files for housekeeping purposes
 - 0.34 improved reban IP elements
 - 0.33 minor formatting changes; added stats.php which is the same as index.php except with a) no links and b) no includes except cred.php and is meant as a public information page